 Ecumenical Blood Drives with American Red Cross are regularly schedule at Fremont or a neighboring church.
+The next blood drive is scheduled for Wednesday, April 29 from 3 to 8 pm.
 Contact Neil (email) for more information or to join our list of donors for the next blood drive.

 A group of some 30-plus individuals commit to pray for requests that are brought to our attention.
 We pray for members, friends, extended family and folks well beyond our congregation.
 Prayer partners are always welcome and can sign up by emailing the church office.
 Current requests